-Note: The addition of certain attachments that do not meet American National Standards Institute certification will cause noncompliance of this machine.
+Note: The addition of attachments made by other manufacturers that do not meet American National Standards Institute certification will cause noncompliance of this machine.

 Improper use or maintenance by the operator or owner can result in injury.
 To reduce the potential for injury, comply with these safety instructions and always pay attention to the safety alert A symbol, which means CAUTION, WARNING, or DANGER-"personal safety instruction."
 Failure to comply with the instruction may result in personal injury or death.